gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 ```

 ### -Path
+Note: For the current preview version of the Azure Information Protection unified labeling client, SharePoint Server paths are not supported.

 Specifies a local path, network path, or SharePoint Server URL to the files for which you want to get the label and protection information.

 Wildcards are not supported and WebDav locations are not supported.